saper0/gttp-data/data-raw/README.md

 Distances of waterways and distances of rail routes have been taken from Wolfinger et al. [1].
 Road distances have been recalculated using Ariadne [2].

-[2] Matthias Prandtstetter, Markus Straub, and Jakob Puchinger. *On the way to a multi-modal energy-efficient route.* In:IECON2013-39th Annual Conference of the IEEE Industrial Electronics Society.
+[2] Matthias Prandtstetter, Markus Straub, and Jakob Puchinger. *On the way to a multi-modal energy-efficient route.* In: IECON2013-39th Annual Conference of the IEEE Industrial Electronics Society.
 2013, pp.4779–4784